 LOS ANGELES TIMES It had been a long day and Daniela Molnar’s mind was wandering when she saw the shape.
 The shape of what was already lost; the shape of something new that had just come into being.
 Little did she know, it was a shape that would expose a profound feeling of grief within … More An artist set out to paint climate change.
 She ended up on a journey through grief

-THE ATLANTIC ***Honorable mention for the 2020 Outstanding Feature Story Award from the Society of Environmental Journalists*** The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
+THE ATLANTIC ***Anthologized in the Best American Science and Nature Writing 2021*** ***Honorable mention for the 2020 Outstanding Feature Story Award from the Society of Environmental Journalists*** The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
 Then again, those aren’t so great either.
-On a sweltering July day, I follow Annise Dobson down an overgrown path into the heart of Seton Falls Park. … More Cancel Earthworms
+On a sweltering July day, I follow Annise Dobson down … More Cancel Earthworms

 ADVENTURE JOURNAL ***Listed as notable in the Best American Science and Nature Writing 2020*** In the new world of unreliable snowfall, ice skates offer a swift and sublime form of backcountry travel.
 The sky was the color of charcoal when Luc Mehl stepped onto the frozen ribbon of the Selawik River.
 The smoldering ember of … More The revolution will be hard, fast, and frozen